16 positive traits of dyslexia, A new perspective

 They sometimes believe what they were thinking is actually reality.

-This can be an enormous help if you work in creative fields where you need to be part of the story in order to tell it well.
+This can be an enormous help if you work in creative fields where you need to be part of the story to tell it well.

 If you have this particular characteristic consider a job in one of these creative fields.